singh1114/blockchain-dev.xyz/_posts/2021-05-15-third-generation-blockchain-cardano.md

 #### Solving TPS issue with Ouroboros

-For handling the TPS issue Cardano is using peer-reviewed implementation of [Ouroboros](https://cardano.org/ouroboros/).
+For handling the TPS issue Cardano is using a peer-reviewed implementation of [Ouroboros](https://cardano.org/ouroboros/).
+How do `Ouroboros` works is a separate post of its own.
+We only want to discuss how it will help scale the TPS for a given chain.